-How does darkness treat rapid cycling?
+How does Dark Therapy treat rapid cycling?

 They knew that the a specific part of the hypothalamus, the suprachiasmatic nucleus (SCN), has direct nerve connections from the eyes.
 It gets direct signals about how much light is out there.
 And it has been shown to be the main location of the “biological clock” in many animals, including humans.
 They thought that the SCN might get “desensitized” in some susceptible people by too much light, namely too much artificial light at night.
-(For much more information on how light and darkness affect bipolar disorder through the biological clock, start with my page on Bipolar Disorder: Light and Darkness, and try some of the links there as well — cool stuff!)

 They hoped that the could reverse this with its opposite — enforced darkness at night.
 They believed that the SCN could become more sensitive again, if given this treatment.
 Perhaps then it would then have more influence over the body’s cycling, as it is supposed to?

-They set out to test this idea by taking a person with rapid cycling, on no medications, and helping him get “plenty of dark”.
+They set out to test this idea by taking a person with rapid cycling and helping him get “plenty of dark”.
 In fact, they made sure that’s what he got!
 Every night he came to their research program and went into a room with a bed, but no lights.
 He didn’t have to sleep, but he couldn’t do anything — there was no light to read by, no television, no phone: “enforced bed rest and darkness”.
 You can see how well this worked for him from the curves above.

 What does this mean for your treatment?

-On the other hand, darkness is one treatment that has very few risks (the other is exercise, if you haven’t read about that yet).
+And darkness is one treatment that has very few risks (the other is exercise, if you haven’t read about that yet).
 And it would be easy to move at least a little bit in the direction of less artificial light, and less late evening electronics.
 At worst, you’d spend some evenings lying there in the dark.
 I know from my patients’ reports that this is not trivial: it means lying there with your thoughts, which can be pretty rough.
 However, look at this guy’s curves again — he did it, and look how fast things started changing for him (on no medications):